Container Roles

 - build-docker-image

-This is one of a collection of roles which are designed to work together to build, upload, and promote docker images in a gating context:
+- Build one or more docker images. - This is one of a collection of roles which are designed to work together to build, upload, and promote docker images in a gating context: - build-docker-image: Build the images.

-upload-docker-image: Stage the images on dockerhub.
+- upload-docker-image: Stage the images on dockerhub.

-promote-docker-image: Promote previously uploaded images.
+- promote-docker-image: Promote previously uploaded images.

 zuul_work_dir